Europe and the Mediterranean World

 Tripping on Utopia: Margaret Mead, the Cold War, and the Troubled Birth of Psychedelic Science (Grand Central/Hachette Book Group, 2024).

-Journal articles and book chapters (all available as PDFs below):
+Peer-reviewed articles & chapters (all available as PDFs below):

 “Semedo’s Sixteen Secrets: Tracing Pharmacological Networks in the Portuguese Tropics,” in Paula Findlen, ed.
 Empires of Knowledge: Scientific Networks in the Early Modern World (Routledge, 2018).